ontox-project/Llemy/README.md

 2. The application will open in your web browser (typically at http://localhost:8501)

+3. **Select a MINERVA project from the sidebar.**
-3. Enter your question in the chat input, or select one of the example questions from the sidebar
+4. Enter your question in the chat input, or select one of the example questions from the sidebar.

-4. The system will process your question through the multi-agent workflow and display a comprehensive answer
+5. The system will process your question through the multi-agent workflow using the selected MINERVA project and display a comprehensive answer.

 ## Example Questions